rsn8887/RetroAdapterMod/README.md

 v1.6
 - add firmware versions for 16 MHz crystals, for commercial boards that use 16 MHz instead of 15 MHz (untested)
 - make code compatible with latest avr-gcc compiler
+- fixed bug in Switch version where DPad always pointed up

 v1.5
 - added Nintendo Switch support